ABOUT OEA CHOICE TRUST

 Dedicated to workplace wellness for all Oregon public school employees, we offer expertise, experience and grant funding to help create school employee wellness programs that support employees’ specific goals.
 Together with teachers, school staff and administrators we are building a culture of well-being in Oregon public K-12 districts, education service districts and community colleges.
 Click on the buttons below to learn more about OEA Choice Trust.

 All Oregon public school employees are healthy, resilient and engaged as champions for healthy school environments and vital communities.
-As a result, they are fulfilled in their work, model health for students and are better equipped to foster student success.
+As a result, they are fulfilled in their work, model well-being for students and are better equipped to foster student success.

 OEA Choice Trust is made up of the

-Board of Trustees and 6 staff members.
+Board of Trustees and six staff members.